 Eventually I saw the end of the chute overhead.
 Unfortunately, it was a stubby, vertical wall of rock.
-It was maybe 3 feet high, but when you're looking up at that while balancing on softening, nearly vertical snow, wearing a heavy pack, and no protection at all, 3 feet of rock can be rather disheartening.
+It was maybe 3 feet high, but when you're looking up at that while balancing on softening, nearly vertical snow, wearing a heavy pack, and no protection at all, 3 feet of rock can be disheartening.
 Using my axe, I did some of the world's ugliest climbing, clawing and fighting my way up and over the rock, hoping nothing came loose.
-In the process, I dislodged a Nalgene bottle that careened silently perhaps thirty feet before nailing a rock and splitting cleanly in two.
+In the process, I dislodged a Nalgene bottle that fell silently about thirty feet before nailing a rock and splitting cleanly in two.
 Bright red Gatorade exploded over the snow.
 The sound reminded me of the scene in Sling Blade, when Billy Bob Thornton thwacked some guy in the head with a lawnmower blade.
 I felt (very) bad for littering on Mount Shasta, but there was no way I could recover the pieces.
 I kept going.
 (On the way down, I hauled out trash and wooden boards that I found, hopefully balancing the equation.)
-I have since seen videos of the Casaval Ridge route and I suspect I might have been climbing below and just to the right of the Catwalk; it's hard to say though.

 Day 3 - Summit and Descent

-I awoke before dawn, greeted by chilling cold on my nose and crystal clear skies.
+I woke up a little before dawn to cold, crystal clear skies.
 Good signs.
 I turned on my phone for the first time and checked the weather; winds at 15 miles per hour on the summit and that was it.
 I melted a couple of liters of snow, watched the sky brighten, downed some Pop-Tarts, and set off with a small summit pack.
 Whatever doubts I had the day prior were gone.
 We humans can be quick to minimize bad experiences.

 I made excellent time up the mountain; by 7:00 I was standing atop the summit, alone and enjoying a great view.

 I thought of some friends I'd summited with two years earlier, and wished they could have shared the experience.
 Then again, I selfishly enjoyed the solitude I'd had the past three days.
-I soaked in the view for half an hour or more before the cold finally started getting to me.
-I thanked the mountain for letting me summit, picked up a small rock as a reminder and headed down.
-On Misery Hill I encountered the first climbers I'd seen the entire time.
-I began to miss my solitude.
+I soaked in the view for half an hour or so before the cold finally started getting to me.
+On Misery Hill I ran into the first climbers I'd seen the entire time.

 Post-climb review of my actionsI did some things well on this climb and some things not so well.
-I'll take a look at the win column first before reviewing some mistakes.
+I'll take a look at the win column first before looking at some mistakes.

-First, my fitness preparation for this climb was solid.
+First, my fitness for this climb was solid.
 While I wasn't in peak condition, my cardiovascular fitness routine (4-6 days a week, alternating between running, elliptical, cycling, etc) served me well.
 At no point on the route did I experience significant fatigue or feel taxed.
 My weightlifting routine (focusing on compound exercises such as deadlifts, squats, pullups, various presses, and a lot of core work) also helped.
 I had not done much training with a pack prior to the climb, but the weight never hampered me.
-Similarly, digging shelters wasn't an issue either.
-Finally, the altitude didn't seem to affect me even though I essentially climbed from sea level.
+Digging shelters wasn't an issue either.
+Finally, the altitude didn't seem to affect me even though I live at 1000 feet.